psthomas/psthomas.github.io/_posts/2017-06-05-national-election-vis.md

 * The county bubble areas are proportional to the fraction of national votes, fraction of electoral votes, or the Voter Power Index (VPI).
 * Electoral votes and national vote percentages are tallied in the bottom left.
 * Each tooltip now shows both the county level and state level data.
 * Clicking and dragging the counties updates the vote percentages and electoral counts if the vote threshold for the state is crossed.
 I find this is a good way to consider "what if" scenarios for the elections.
+* A dropdown menu now allows switching between county, state, and different demographic data sources.

 All the code and data are available at a GitHub repo [here](https://github.com/psthomas/election-vis).